 What Are Milia?

 Milia are tiny white cysts that typically occur under the eyes.
-They look like small pimples or blisters and usually appear along the outer ring of your eyelid.
+They look like small pimples or blisters and usually appear on the cheeks or eyelids.

-The cysts are painless, and it is possible to mistake them for acne.
-They form when skin exfoliates and the old cells shed, but sometimes these cells get trapped under the skin and harden, causing cysts called milia.
+The cysts are painless, and they can be mistaken for acne.
+They form when the skin exfoliates, and the old cells shed, but sometimes these cells get trapped under the skin and harden, causing cysts called milia.

 What Are Styes?